Louisiana Sports Betting: Best Legal LA Sportsbooks in 2023

-Not at the moment.
-But once sports betting is live in Louisiana, bettors will be able to place wagers on all professional and college teams based in Louisiana.
+Yes, Louisiana bettors can place wagers on all professional and college teams based in Louisiana.

 No. Louisiana’s sports betting law states that players must be physically located within the borders of one of the 55 parishes that have legalized sports gambling.
-This means that anyone living in or visiting these areas will be permitted to gamble on sports online.
+This means that anyone living in or visiting these areas can gamble on sports online.

-We expect New Orleans, Baton Rouge, and Shreveport to lead the way once sports betting launches in Louisiana.
+We expect New Orleans, Baton Rouge, and Shreveport to lead the way now that sports betting has launched in Louisiana.